gamedevbill/Tutorials/README.md

 * NewNormal - subgraph taken from the Normal Calculation sample projec in this same repo
 * PaperBurn - the top level shader that gets things done.

+## HSV Nodes
+Based on the [HSV in Shader Graph](https://gamedevbill.com/) tutorial (Hue-Saturation-Value).
+This is not a complete project, but instead just the two nodes needed.

+* rgb2hsv - subgraph node to convert from RGB to HSV color space
+* hsv2rgb - subgraph node to convert from HSV to RGB color space